 A collection of some of my favorite animations that I’ve programmed.

 Pictures and videos of me and Mary making our game!
-We spent six months designing and building this “alt-control” video game, which we showed at the NYU Game Center Showcase, and which lived at Babycastles for their exhibition Ribbit’s Frog World (Summer 2019).
+We spent six months designing and building this “alt-control” video game, which lived at Babycastles for their exhibition Ribbit’s Frog World (Summer 2019), and which we showed at the NYU Game Center Showcase.
 You can read more about the game here.
-If you’re looking for a good primer on real-time tracking of light-emitting objects, James has a great post.
-Or feel free to reach out to me!

 Collaborated with John T. to build a tic-tac-toe game that uses a 1980s pen-plotter as an interface.
 Mounted a Playstation Eye above the plotter, and used C++, OpenCV, and embedded Lua runtime (for minimax decision algorithm) to pass HPGL instructions to pen-plotter over serial.
 Code here.